Vinay-Khanagavi/avo/docs/SETTINGS_IMPLEMENTATION_SUMMARY.md

 1. Go to Settings page
 2. Select "Grok API" as provider
-3. Enter your Grok API key
+3. Enter your Groq API key
 4. Configure formatting options
 5. Click "Save Settings"
 6. Test transcription - it should use your API key!